Accutone

-Accutone Technologies is Hong Kong manufacturer and marketer of telephone headsets for call centers, and premium-grade consumer audio headphones for smartphones and music-playing devices.
+Accutone Technologies is Hong Kong manufacturer and market leader of USB and wireless headsets for business and call centers, and premium-grade consumer audio headphones for smartphones and music-playing devices.
 Initially founded in the United Kingdom, the company later moved to Hong Kong and has operations in Spain, Mexico and production sites in China.

 By 2011, the company was recognised as being one of the big four business headset brands globally and had begun building a wide range of pro-grade audio headphones for consumers.

 Accutone also builds Original design manufacturer (ODM) headsets for UK, South American and United States telecom companies.

 History

 Its predecessor company, Wing Cheong, a Hong Kong–based company started out manufacturing loudspeakers in 1969.
 Giving the company a start in the field of electro-acoustics.

 Accutone Technologies Limited was officially established as a private company in 1995, originally in the United Kingdom.
 It was later incorporated in Hong Kong on the 20 November 1998 with its registered office in Kowloon, Hong Kong.

 Between 1995 and 2010 it focused on call‑center and telecom headsets.
 In 2011 it added the consumer audio headphone devices.